ga-wdi-boston/wdi_3_rack_demo/instructor_notes.md

 ### Lab
-Write our own _params_ method that will turn the URL params into a hash.
+Write our own Rack app, bin/rack_params.rb, and implement a _params_ method that will turn the URL params in the HTTP Request into a hash.

+Show this hash in the HTTP Response body.

 Enter this in Chrome:
 ```